 Of course, during the Covid-19 pandemic, including a screening questionnaire in appointment reminders is of particular importance.
 This helps keep both your staff and patients safe.
 Plus, it signals to your patients how seriously you are taking this health crisis.
 It instills trust.

 So what is this like for the patients themselves?

 Meet Taylor, a patient at your OMS practice.
-Taylor has an appointment for a bone graft and has selected receiving appointment reminders by text message.
+Taylor has an appointment for a bone graft and has been selected to receive appointment reminders by text message.
 Before the appointment, Taylor receives a text message with a reminder of the date and time of the appointment.
-The text message includes pre-appointment instructions, so that Taylor is prepared mentally and physically for the appointment.
+The text message includes pre-appointment instructions so that Taylor is prepared mentally and physically for the appointment.
 On the day of the appointment, Taylor waits in the parking lot of your practice in the virtual waiting room, receiving updates in almost real-time about the dentist’s schedule.
 The appointment is successful because of all these preliminary steps.

 The Word from Dental Practices

 Let’s look at a few case studies!
 After Central Valley Dental Implant & Oral Surgery Institute switched to Intiveo’s patient communication software, they saw a 28% increase in patients following pre-op instructions.
 As an OMS practice, this was crucial!
 Central Valley also saw a 50% increase in their confirmation rates, as well as a 70% increase in patients completing paperwork before an appointment.